bencawkwell/ansible-dwarffortress/README.md

 * Update existing saved games when the tile set changes.
 * Add some more tile sets.
 * Create a tutorial version, which adds a saved game that can be used to follow an online tutorial.
-* Allow for more stuff to be configured, for example which DISPLAY to use when using noVNC.
+* Allow for more stuff to be configured, for example which user account to use.

 Credits
 -------